 - King & Spalding has established a national diversity fellowship program for law students as part of its ongoing efforts to increase ethnic and cultural diversity in the firm and the legal profession.
 The King & Spalding Diversity Fellowship Program awards fellowships to up to four qualified second-year students who show promise of contributing meaningfully to the diversity of the legal community.
 Each recipient receives a $10,000 stipend and a summer associate clerkship at one of King & Spalding's four offices in the United States the summer following the completion of his or her second year of law school.
 The Program is available to students with an ethnically or culturally diverse background.

-- The firm participates in job fairs throughout the United States including the Southeastern Minority Job Fair, Lavender Law, Mid-Atlantic BLSA Job Fair, Harvard BLSA Job Fair, and the Howard Law School Job Fair.
+- The firm participates in job fairs throughout the United States including the Southeastern Minority Job Fair, Lavender Law, Northeastern BLSA Job Fair, and the Sunbelt Minority Program.